fugue-project/fugue/docs/introduction.rst

 ^^^^^^^^^^^

 Fugue extensions are the logic units you want to use Fugue to glue together.
-Please make sure you understand that :ref:`it's NOT necessary to implement Fugue interfaces <tutorial:/tutorials/extensions/interfaceless.ipynb>` to become Fugue extensions.
-For details, please read :ref:`the Extensions Tutorial <tutorial:/tutorials/extensions/index.md>`
+Please make sure you understand that :doc:`it's NOT necessary to implement Fugue interfaces <tutorial:tutorials/extensions/interfaceless>` to become Fugue extensions.
+For details, please read :doc:`the Extensions Tutorial <tutorial:tutorials/extensions/index>`

 .. image:: ../images/extensions.png
   :width: 500